CAHLR/BookSmart/README.md

 Pipeline for extracting textbook questions from HTML, filtering to LLM-solvable ones, running multiple LLMs on them, and evaluating answers with o4-mini.

+This benchmark repository contains problems curated from textbooks published by [OpenStax](https://openstax.org/) under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+All copies and derivatives of this content must retain attribution to OpenStax, the original publisher.

 **Prerequisites:** You already have the textbook HTMLs (one folder per book under `Textbooks/<book>/HTML/`).
 The steps below produce question JSONs in **All Questions**, then a filtered set in **Filtered Questions**, then model answers and evaluations.

 ---